kristopolous/DRR/indycast.net/md/about.md

              kpcc coverage: 90.877315%

-### Being a Consumer
+### Being a Client
-The consumer the service should be able to use the service in any reasonable way with any reasonable set of expectations.
+The client the service should be able to use the service in any reasonable way with any reasonable set of expectations.
+Furthermore, the client should be able to trust the service to take care of all reasonable problems within the scope of the solution.

 #### Easy for novices
 If Alice doesn't really know how to use computers that well, there is a [web front end](http://indycast.net) that explains what indycast is and has a simple and attractive user-interface that she can operate on the device of her choosing.